shrividya-subramaniam/Products-Recommendation--Multioutput-Classification/README.md

 ## Data Postprocessing
 - The predicted values are in the form of a 2D array.
 It has to be processed and converted to original product codes before adding it to the submission file.
-1. The array is reshaped to a 1D ,inverse transformed with LabelEncoder to original categories and reshaped to its original shape.
+1. The array is reshaped to a 1D, inverse transformed with LabelEncoder to original categories and reshaped to its original shape.
 2. The array is converted into a dataframe.
 3. 'N' (none) values in the dataframe are converted into null values
 4. The dataframe is converted to a list